-The NLDP courses will be delivered over an academic year.
+Courses will be delivered over an academic year.
 Students will earn a Record of Achievement after successfully completing all of the required modules.
 Further information about the courses is available in the NLDP Participant Guide which will be provided to the students.